 418 W. Innes St., Salisbury, NC 28144

-Purpose: The center is a seven-month residential treatment and transformation center for women affected by substance abuse who have attained sobriety and want a new life.
-The agency offers services free of charge.
+Purpose: The center is a nine-month residential treatment and transformation center for women affected by substance abuse who have attained sobriety and want a new life.
+Services are free.

 Contact: Executive Director Miriam Ramirez, 704-749-0797 or www.capstonerecoverycenter.org